codacy/docs/docs/organizations/managing-security-and-risk.md

 To access the item list, access the [dashboard](#dashboard) and click the **Review** button under an area of interest, based on the desired filtering.

-To open the originating issue of an item, click the **Details** column of the item of interest.
+To navigate to an item's underlying issue, click the **Details** column of the item of interest.

 ![Security and Risk Management item list](images/security-risk-management-item-list.png)